Sarveshmrao/11-days-of-code/README.md

 # 11-days-of-code
+### As I have completed this challenge I'm archiving this repo!
 I am taking up the #11DaysOfCode Challenge from January 28, 2022.
 To start with, I have to code for atleast an hour every day for 11 days.
 Here are the [Rules](https://github.com/Sarveshmrao/11-days-of-code/blob/main/rules.md) which I will be following for the challenge.<br>
 I will be maintaining a [Log](https://github.com/Sarveshmrao/11-days-of-code/blob/main/logs.md) in this repo, so that anyone can track my progress.<br>